cybersecma/CyberSecMain/src/posts/general/cybersecurity-tools-not-enough.md

 ---

-Despite the surge of cybersecurity tools—from AI-driven solutions to all-in-one platforms—organizations still fall victim to major cyber attacks.
+Despite the surge of cybersecurity tools -from AI-driven solutions to all-in-one platforms- organizations still fall victim to major cyber attacks.
 Even the most tool-rich FTSE 100 companies haven’t been spared.
 Why?
 Because tools alone won’t save us.

 Cybersecurity isn’t just about technology.
 It’s about culture, risk ownership, and how quickly people and systems adapt.
-A resilient security posture requires understanding your organization at its core—not just plugging in the latest software.
+A resilient security posture requires understanding your organization at its core, not just plugging in the latest software.